OHDSI/Broadsea/README.md

 ```
 docker-machine ip
 ```
- * specify the database connection info for your database
+ * specify the database connection info for your database (for Oracle make sure the schema name is all upper-case)
    * database name
+   * database schema name
+   * database table prefix
    * database user name
    * database user password